John Fugh

-Major General John Liu Fugh (/dʒɒn ljuː fuː/; 傅履仁 (Fù Lǚrén); September 12, 1934 – May 11, 2010) was the first Chinese American to attain general officer status in the U.S. Army.
+Major General John Liu Fugh (/dʒɒn ljuː fuː/; 傅履仁 (Fù Lǚrén); September 12, 1934 – May 11, 2010) was the first Chinese American to attain general officer status in the US Army.
 He was of Manchu descent.
-He was the 33rd Judge Advocate General of the U.S. Army.
+He was the 33rd Judge Advocate General of the US Army.

-Early life
+Early life and education

-Fugh was born in Beijing.
-He was the son of Philip Fugh (傅涇波 (Fu Jīngbō)), who was a Manchu noble from the Fuca clan, long time senior staff to John Leighton Stuart, the president of Yenching University and ambassador of U.S. to China.
+Fugh was born in Peking, Republic of China, the son of Philip Fugh (傅涇波 (Fu Jīngbō)), who was a Manchu noble from the Fuca clan and a long-time senior staff to John Leighton Stuart, the president of Yenching University and ambassador of the US to China.

 John Fugh moved to the United States with his family in 1950, when he was 15 years old.

 Fugh attended the Edmund A. Walsh School of Foreign Service at Georgetown University, graduating in 1957 with a Bachelor of Science degree in international relations.
 In 1957, Fugh became a United States citizen and entered George Washington University Law School, from which he later graduated with a Bachelor of Laws degree in 1960.

-Fugh became a member of the District of Columbia Bar on November 21, 1960.
-Fugh also attended the John F. Kennedy School of Government at Harvard University and was a graduate of the Command and General Staff College and the U.S. Army War College.
+Fugh became a member of the Washington, D.C.
+Bar on November 21, 1960.
+Fugh also attended the Harvard Kennedy School at Harvard University and was a graduate of the Command and General Staff College and the US Army War College.